Question Period - Wednesday, December 3, 2025

 Answer Factors

-- •Complete deflection
+- •Complete deflection from the actual question

 Pierre Poilievre